gwizdek/SystemReShock-UEVR-Plugin/README.md

 ## Disclaimer
 This plugin was developed on HP Reverb G2 using OpenXR API.
-Some testing was performed me on G2 and by Ashok on Q2 / Q3 (Thank you!).
+Some testing was performed by me on G2 and by Ashok on Q2 / Q3 (Thank you!).
 It's a limited set of HMDs, so you may bump into bugs, depending on your setup!